Grilled Duck Legs With Hazelnut Crust and Red Wine Sauce

-Grilled Duck is decadent with a hazelnut crust, and then topped with an elegant and light red wine sauce.
+Grilled Duck Legs is decadent with a hazelnut crust, and then topped with an elegant and light red wine sauce.
 It’s the perfect pairing for a Chinon (Cabernet Franc from the Loire Valley of France) and a cozy fall evening.

 We’re still grilling for our meals of course, because, well, we grill and smoke food year-round.
 Come rain, come hail, sleet, or snow, wood-fire is how our food gets cooked!
 Well except for morning cereal, but that’s another story.